Contact Us

 • Continuous Monitoring

-Get Ready for FedRAMP Ready
+Key Considerations to Get FedRAMP Ready

-However, they are meant to provide you with a sort of critical priority list as you prepare for your Ready Assessment.
-Now, you understand a summary of items that, if not met as part of your Ready Assessment, would be considered a “showstopper” by the PMO.
+However, the above is meant to provide you with a critical priority list as you prepare for your Ready Assessment.
+Now, you understand a summary of items that, if not met as part of your Ready Assessment, would be considered a derailment by the PMO.
+By this, we mean that your Ready process would be paused because the PMO has instructed us 3PAOs to not submit any RARs for PMO review unless these very items are met by the CSO.

-While FedRAMP Ready is no guarantee of Authorization down the line, it can help your organization enter the lucrative FedRAMP marketplace.
+While FedRAMP Ready provides no guarantee of Authorization down the line, it can help your organization enter the lucrative FedRAMP marketplace.
 If you find you have further questions regarding the specifics, please contact us.
 We’d be happy to have a conversation that lends the 3PAO perspective to answering any concerns you may have.

 About Matt Hungate